Cowboy up! The High Desert Stampede is back at full capacity, with more competitors - KTVZ

 “After two tough years, this has just been great,” Fast said Wednesdsay.

-Cowboys from all over the country, including world champion tight end roper and multiple-time Columbia Circuit champion Tyson Durphy, had to adjust the past two years.
+Cowboys from all over the country, including world champion tie-down roper and multiple-time Columbia Circuit champion Tyson Durphy, had to adjust the past two years.

 “It was literally hell" Durphy said.
 "It sucked.
 It was terrible!”